 C. Someone well-suited to the role will place a high value on the following:

-- Whanaungatanga building and maintaining good relationships with colleagues and patients - Delivering high quality care for the patient/client/whānau - Contributing to the development of others - Advanced speciality knowledge - Leading and facilitating clinical improvements - Continual improvement focus.
+- Delivering high quality care for the patient/client/whānau

+- Contributing to the development of others

+- Advanced speciality knowledge

+- Leading and facilitating clinical improvements

+- Continual improvement focus.

 D. Other: